neuronic-ai/google-scripts/README.md

 RUN_INTERVAL=5m (This will check every 5 minutes and update only if needed) GOOGLE_APPLICATION_CREDENTIALS=/app/serviceaccount.json

-Apologies that this was not tested to see if it creates the rule or needs to be created or removing the CREDENTIALS_FILE config and testing, it works as it is and is not really what I am focused on so already spent more time on it than I wanted.
 I hope this helps save you some time.